 - Add arugula to the hot pasta and stir.
 Cover and allow arugula to wilt (about 5 minutes).
 Uncover and allow pasta to cool for another 5 minutes or so.

-- Mix together cooled pasta and arugula mixture, beans, tomatoes, cucumber, onion, olives, and feta cheese with remaining vinaigrette in a large bowl.
+- In a large bowl, mix together cooled pasta and arugula mixture, drained and rinsed cannellini beans, patted dry tomatoes, 2 cucumbers, diced red onion (1/2 cup), olives (1/4 cup), and crumbled feta cheese (4 oz.) with remaining vinaigrette in a large bowl.
 Season to taste with salt and pepper.
 Serve.